keboola/connection-docs/components/data-apps/general-design-guide/index.md

 ## Theming
 There are two options for setting theming:

-**1. Keboola Data Apps Interface:** Choose from predefined or custom themes directly in the Keboola interface.
+1. **Keboola Data Apps Interface:** Choose from predefined or custom themes directly in the Keboola interface.
 See more in Keboola's [documentation](https://help.keboola.com/).

-**2. Configuration File:** Use the settings in the `config.toml` file, located in the `.streamlit` folder.
+2. **Configuration File:** Use the settings in the `config.toml` file, located in the `.streamlit` folder.

 {: .image-popup}
 ![Screenshot - Streamlit Folder](/components/data-apps/general-design-guide/pic1.png)